GMELab/lmutils.r/README.md

 ### `lmutils::calculate_r2`

 Calculates the R^2 and adjusted R^2 values for blocks and outcomes.
-- `data` is a list of matrix convertable objects.
+- `data` is a list of matrix convertible objects.
-- `outcomes` is a single matrix convertable object.
+- `outcomes` is a single matrix convertible object.
 Returns a data frame with columns `r2`, `adj_r2`, `data`, `outcome`, `n`, `m`, and `predicted`.

 ```r